 All fresh pork products sold in Australia are from pigs raised in Australia, whereas imported pork products are either ‘small goods’ such as processed pork (ham, bacon or salami) or pre-cooked pork (pulled pork).
 This is because Australia has conditions in place that require imported pork to be cooked for a specific amount of time and temperature to prevent and protect the Australian pig herd from any exotic disease that could be in the meat.
-So no fresh pork on the supermarket shelf is from pigs raised outside of Australia.
+No fresh pork on the supermarket shelf is from pigs raised outside of Australia.
 Around 45% of pork consumed in Australia is imported, most commonly from the USA, Canada and some countries in Europe, making up around 75% of the ‘small goods’ pork industry in Australia .
-So if you’re eating ham, bacon or salami, it’s very likely to be made from imported pork.
+This means if you are eating ham, bacon or salami, it is most likely made from imported pork.

 How do you differentiate Australian pork from imported pork?

 The Australian Government implemented new country of origin labelling (CoOL) requirements in 2018.
 All businesses selling packaged food products must ensure that the product label states the percentage of Australian ingredients contained in the product as well as the country of origin of those ingredients.
 The standard mark for this is the ‘kangaroo logo’ and the ‘bar chart’ on product labels.
 Product labels stating ‘Grown in Australia’, ‘Australian Pork’ or ‘Product of Australia’ means 100% of the ingredients are from Australia and all major processing has occurred in Australia .

 Product labels that state ‘made in Australia’ apply when the product was further processed in Australia.
 This label can be put on a product regardless of the origin of its ingredients.
 So consumers should be wary when they see a ‘made in Australia’ label on products such as bacon, as the pork used is likely imported, and this is not clear in the labelling.